DevGamer9991/DevGamer9991/README.md

 # 👋 Hi, I’m DevGamer9991!

-I am a hobbyist software developer and video editor.
+I am a self taught software developer and video editor.
 I am the developer of [AyakoAI](https://twitch.tv/devgamer9991), an AI chatbot that streams on [Twitch](https://twitch.tv).

 ## 🛠️ Languages, Frameworks and Tools
 - Java